ansible-community/antsibull-nox/docs/config-file.md

   [Ansible Automation Hub](https://www.redhat.com/en/technologies/management/ansible/automation-hub)
   is using different settings than [Ansible Galaxy](https://galaxy.ansible.com/), for example.

+* `galaxy_importer_always_show_logs : bool` (default `False`):
+  Whether to always show the Galaxy importer logs.
+  By default they are only shown when nox is run with verbosity enabled (`-v`) or when run in a CI system that supports collapsible groups, like GitHub Actions.

+    In the latter case, the output is always shown in a collapsible group.

 ### Example code

 This example is from `community.dns`: